slimgroup/PyCurvelab/README.md

 The software allows to compute Curvelet Transforms from Python.

-This software is release under GPL version 2.
+This software is release under MIT license.

 Python compatibility: